Porth Wen Brickworks: Brickmaking

 The incline terminated at a crushing house where pieces of quartzite were broken up with a knapping machine.
 The pieces were passed down chutes to lower levels for further processing, resulting in a fine powder at the lowest stage.
 It is likely that the pieces of quartzite were reduced by hammer with the workers wearing iron covered gloves.

 The resulting powder was mixed with lime and water in a pan mill.
 The resulting paste was then moulded and pressed into bricks in the moulding shed, and then dried out in drying sheds.
 Originally bricks were made using moulding and wire cutting, but were later made using a press.

 After drying, the bricks were then fired in one of the three circular down-draught kilns (also known as beehive or Newcastle kilns), made of brick with iron bands and domed roofs.

 The brickworks also includes the remains of a boiler house, which contained a Five-drum Stirling boiler, and a small engine house for a steam engine.

 Storage and distribution

-After firing, the bricks were stored in the main building, an impressive two-storey brick building, with gabled ends.
+After firing, the bricks were stored in the main building, a two-storey brick building, with gabled ends.

 Bricks were then loaded onto ships, using a crane, moored at the loading quay.